The Ceremony Site

 We also have plum purple paper parasols for the women (try saying that 5 times fast...).
 It will add a splash of color to their otherwise black ensemble.
 Speaking of clothes, I actually found shoes to match the "aubergine" purple accents of the dress; the color could match better only if the dressmakers had manufacutured the shoes!
 So, I will be like Dorothy in her "borrowed" shoes--only I won't be clicking my heels claiming there is no place like home, and I have plum-colored suede clogs instead of ruby slippers.
 That's right: clogs of suede leather.
 I promise: it will all make sense when you see them in conjunction with the dress.

-I have the official engagement ring, but if you want to see it, you might have to wait and see it in person; my digital camera does not want to seem to want to zoom in on it with any good focus.
-That, and the "sparkle factor" is somehow lost in digital transit.
+I have the official engagement ring, but if you want to see it, you might have to wait and see it in person; my digital camera does not want to seem to want to zoom in on it with any go

 The other cool thing we got recently was from Bicycle Paper Designs--that's right: the invitations are in!
 Take a look (right)!
 It is not the best picture in the world, but it gives you an idea of what to expect.
 These were a lot of fun to pick, and the woman who does them (Cynthia Martinez) was so helpful--especially when Pay Pal was being a royal pain in the nether regions.